2021 Serbian local elections

 Local elections in Serbia were held on 28 March 2021 in the municipalities of Zaječar, Kosjerić and Preševo, and on 17 October in Mionica and Negotin.

-The ruling Serbian Progressive Party (SNS) won a majority of seats in the city assemblies of Zaječar and Kosjerić, while the Alternative for Changes (APN) led by Shqiprim Arifi won a majority of seats in Preševo.
-Some non-governmental organisations have reported electoral irregularities in Zaječar and Kosjerić, including physical attacks to some journalists and ballot leaders; no irregularities were reported in Preševo.
+The ruling Serbian Progressive Party (SNS) won a majority of seats in the city assemblies of Zaječar and Kosjerić, while the Alternative for Changes, led by Shqiprim Arifi, won a majority of seats in Preševo.
+Non-governmental organisations have reported electoral irregularities in Zaječar and Kosjerić, including physical attacks to some journalists and election list candidates; no irregularities were reported in Preševo.

-Later that year, SNS also managed to win a majority of seats in the city assemblies of Mionica and Negotin.
-Physical attacks towards opposition activists in Negotin sparked national-level media attention, while the People's Party (NS) claimed that electoral irregularities were present at voting stations.
+Later that year, SNS also won a majority of seats in the city assemblies of Mionica and Negotin.
+Physical attacks towards opposition activists in Negotin sparked media attention, while the People's Party claimed that electoral irregularities took place at voting stations.

 Background

-The previous local elections in Zaječar and Kosjerić were held in 2017.
-An opposition civic group named "Movement for Krajina" led by Boško Ničić, won the election in Zaječar with 31.9% of the popular vote, while the SNS-led list placed second with 30.82%.
+Previous local elections in Zaječar and Kosjerić were held in 2017.
+An opposition civic group named "Movement for Krajina", led by Boško Ničić, won the election in Zaječar with 31.9 percent of the popular vote, while the Serbian Progressive Party-led (SNS) list placed second with 30.82 percent of popular vote.
 In September 2017, Ničić unexpectedly merged his civic group into SNS, directly giving SNS a majority of seats in the city assembly.
-SNS won 32.3% of the popular vote in Kosjerić, double more than the list led by the Democratic Party (DS), and it retained the majority by aligning with the pro-government parties, Movement of Socialists and the Serbian People's Party.
+SNS won 32.3 percent of the popular vote in Kosjerić, double more than the list led by the Democratic Party (DS), and it retained the majority by aligning with the pro-government parties, Movement of Socialists and the Serbian People's Party.

 Preševo, a municipality in which Albanians make a majority of the population, experienced political crisis between 2017 and 2021.
 The crisis began in September 2017, when the local city council was replaced by a temporary body led by the president of the Municipality of Preševo, Shqiprim Arifi.
-It was dissolved because no sessions were held since 24 May according to the law on local self-governments.
+It was dissolved because no sessions were held since 24 May 2017 according to the law on local self-governments.
 The local government was dissolved on 18 September 2017.
 Multiple elections were held in December 2017, January 2018, and June 2020.
 Albanian minority parties won a majority of seats in those elections.
 In December 2020, the local city council was dissolved again and a temporary body was introduced because there were no sessions held since 27 August.
 Arifi, who was re-elected in 2018, was chosen as the head of the temporary body since he served as the president of the municipality.